 Matt and Ariel live with our 3 cats and one small dog in a small home on an acre of redwood forest in Ben Lomond, CA. Our house is nestled on a steep hill among the redwood trees, and the land has been overrun by an invasive species - English Ivy - so the focus of our workaway is getting rid of the ivy!
 Ben Lomond is a lovely little mountain town, with typically great California weather.
 Wikipedia says that "August is the warmest month with a normal maximum of 85.5 °F (29.7 °C) and a normal minimum of 50.4 °F (10.2 °C)."
-Ariel works (usually from home) 40-hrs a week as a software engineer, occasionally subs as a yoga teacher, and is learning to speak Spanish and play Irish fiddle in her spare time.
-Matt provides care for an autistic adult down in Santa Cruz about 20 hours a week, and works on projects around the house when he's not at work.
+Ariel works (usually from home) 40-hrs a week as a software engineer, teaches yoga, and is learning to speak Spanish and play Irish fiddle in her spare time.
+Matt works on projects around the house when he's not at work.
 Our grown kids visit from time to time (they are 24, 21 and 21) but otherwise it's pretty quite around our house.

-We are looking for 1 to 2 helpers (maximum of two people!) to stay with us for two to three weeks to remove invasive species from our 1-acre property.
-The main plant to be eradicated is English ivy, but on some parts of the land it is mixed in with poison oak.
-If you know you are allergic to poison oak, or know you are sensitive to plant irritants, this is not the workaway for you!
+We are looking for 1 to 2 helpers (maximum of two people!) to remove invasive species from our 1-acre property.
+The main plant to be eradicated is common English ivy, but on some parts of the land it is mixed in with poison oak.
+If you know you are allergic to poison oak (or its cousin poison ivy), or know you are sensitive to plant irritants, this is not the workaway for you!
 The terrain is steep, and it can be hot and dirty task.

-Since pulling ivy 4 hours a day, 5 days a week can get pretty boring, if there are other tasks available, you will be welcome to substitute 1-2 hours a day pitching in in other ways such as cleaning the shared bathroom, general housekeeping, taking a turn cooking dinner for everyone, interior or exterior painting, clearing brush besides ivy, light gardening or landscaping, walking the dog, making improvements to the camping area, or some trail-building.
-If you speak Spanish, I would gladly receive 30-minutes a day of practicing speaking Spanish.
-From time to time, you might also be asked to go up the mountain with Matt up to the source of our water to flush sediment out of the settling tank, shovel sand out of the creek pickup, or make improvements to our make-shift damn on the creek.
+Since pulling ivy 4 hours a day, 5 days a week is tedious, when there are other tasks available, you will be welcome to substitute 5-10 hours a week pitching in in other ways such as cleaning the shared bathroom, general housekeeping, taking a turn cooking dinner for everyone, interior or exterior painting, light gardening or landscaping, walking the dog, making improvements to the camping area, or trail-building if you have that skill.
+If you speak Spanish, I would gladly trade 30-minutes a day of practicing speaking Spanish!
+From time to time, you might also be invited to go up the mountain with Matt up to the source of our water to flush sediment out of the settling tank, shovel sand out of the creek pickup, or make improvements to our make-shift dam on the creek.

 We ask for 20 hours help per week in exchange for room and board.
-Generally we would like you to help from 10am-2pm weekdays, but there is flexibility around the hours.
-Must be able to help completely independently based on general directions – you will be doing tasks alone most if not all of the time.
+Generally we would like you to help from 10am-2pm weekdays, but there is a great deal of flexibility around the hours.
+You MUST be able to work completely independently based on general directions – you will be doing tasks alone most - if not all - of the time.
 Since we are looking primarily for outdoor help, rainy days will usually be free holidays!

 We are looking for volunteers with: